h-yzeng/Retro-Minigames/README.md

 # 🎮 Retro MiniGames Project

 This project is a collection of retro-styled games built using **Java**.
 The project also includes a **login system** backed by a MySQL database to store user credentials, high scores, and game statistics.
+The project is a personal project created to demonstrate Java Proficiency.

 ## Games Included:
 - **Snake** 🐍: A classic arcade game where players control a snake and aim to grow longer without colliding with walls or itself.